What Is Microsoft 365 Copilot and How Does It Work?

 Every failed Copilot deployment we have remediated shares a common root cause: inadequate data readiness.
 Here is what data readiness actually means in practice:

-Organizations that invest in data readiness before Copilot deployment see 2-3x higher user satisfaction scores and 40% faster time-to-value compared to organizations that deploy first and clean up later.
+Organizations that prepare their data before deploying Copilot experience significant benefits.
+They report 2-3x higher user satisfaction scores.
+Additionally, they achieve 40% faster time-to-value compared to those that deploy first and clean up later.

 Security Architecture: Copilot in a Zero Trust Environment